We Are Currently Investigating Certain Cancers Associated With GenX Exposures In North Carolina

 GenX exposures from water contamination can cause kidney cancers, testicular cancers, pancreatic cancers, liver cancers, and prostate cancers.

-At the present time there are various uncertainties surrounding these possible cancer cases due to GenX in drinking water:
+At present there are various uncertainties surrounding these possible cancer cases due to GenX in drinking water:

 - Does exposure to GenX in drinking water cause cancer?